denislowe/logrotate-to-s3/README.md

 # Logrotate to S3 #

-This script used the `logrotate` and `s3cmd` applications to rotate a specific log file and compress and upload to S3
+This script uses the `logrotate` and `s3cmd` applications to rotate a specific log file and compress and upload to S3

 ## Pre-requisites ##